BL4Z3210/Manual-Octopath-Traveler-2-Archipelago/README.md

 The Goal:
 - Beat a chosen number of chapters
-- Beat the journey for the Dawn
+- Beat the Journey for the Dawn